Fred Saigh: St. Louis Cardinals (1947–53)

 In February 1953, under pressure from Commissioner Ford Frick, Saigh put the Cardinals up for sale.
 Saigh would have almost certainly been thrown out of baseball if he hadn't sold the team.
-For a time, no credible offers surfaced from St. Louis interests, making it seem likely that the team would be purchased by someone interested in moving them to another city.
+For a time, no credible offers surfaced from St. Louis interests, making it seem likely that the team would be purchased by someone who could potentially move the Cardinals elsewhere.
 The most promising offer came from a consortium of businessmen in Houston, Texas.
 The Cardinals owned the Houston Buffaloes of the Texas League; under major-league rules of the time, that meant they also held the major-league rights to Houston.
 The only question was whether Houston's Buffalo Stadium could be upgraded to major-league standards.

 However, just before he was due to reach a final agreement with the Houston group, Saigh sold the Cardinals to Anheuser-Busch, the St. Louis-based brewery, even though Anheuser-Busch's offer was far less ($3.75 million) than what out-of-town suitors had on the table.
 It has long been claimed that Anheuser-Busch president Gussie Busch persuaded Saigh that civic pride was more important than money.
 In truth, according to Anheuser-Busch historian William Knoedelseder, Saigh had preferred from the beginning to sell to a local buyer, and was willing to accept any credible offer from interests who would keep the team in St. Louis.
 What is beyond dispute is that Anheuser-Busch's purchase all but assured that the Cardinals would stay in St. Louis.
 It also effectively spelled the end for the Browns, as Veeck concluded that he could not even begin to compete with Anheuser-Busch's resources.
-Shortly after Anheuser-Busch took control of the Cardinals, Veeck sold Sportsman's Park to the Cardinals.
+He ceded St. Louis to the Cardinals and made plans to move the Browns.
+As a preliminary step, Veeck sold Sportsman's Park to the Cardinals soon after Anheuser-Busch took over.
 With their remaining leverage gone, it was the Browns who left town by the end of the season, becoming the Baltimore Orioles.